 City of Kings (April 2017) – this adventure questing game uncovers a map as you move, with heroes and workers combining together.
 Heroes have unique development trees to choose from, and you will have resource management to build new structures and affect the map.
 Monsters are generated with random abilities and combinations.
 Delivered in March 2018.
 See my initial thoughts here > City of Kings and in the top list > fantasy adventure games.

 Sine Tempore (June 2017) – this is a sci-fi fantasy campaign mission game with miniatures, to compete with the likes of Imperial Assault or Galaxy Defenders.
 The model count is huge, and look amazing, along with the tiles and hero cards.
 This is a good alternative to a more purist fantasy world with a lot of appeal.
 Excitement level is 4 stars but likely won’t be seen until 2019.

 Epoch The Awakening (Jan 2018) – this was late backed after i initially resisted during the main campaign in 2017.
 A questing adventure game using resource management it combines fantasy but in a competitive format.
 The artwork and production is looking really nice and excitement level is 4.5 stars.
 Delivery due in July 2018.

 Nemesis (Feb 2018) – this is the alien film series in a board game.
 It has theme, tension, secret objectives, great models and looks amazing.
 The gameplay looks atmospheric and is potentially the most exciting release this year, due in September 2018, at 5 stars.

 Deck Box Dungeon (Apr 2018) – another low cost compact dungeon crawler which fits in a deck box.
 Playable quests are provided via an app or printed file.
 It looks like a nice portable game, due in December 2018.

-In 2018 I am trying to reduce my kickstarters, and have resisted backing a lot this year already including the amazing looking Black Rose Wars and Solomon Kane (which a friend i mine backed anyway).
+I am trying to reduce my kickstarters, and have resisted backing a few this year already including the amazing looking Black Rose Wars and Solomon Kane (which a friend i mine backed anyway).
 A few games are proving irresistible.